cloudmesh-community/book/chapters/container/exercise.md

 # Exercises :o:

-## Docker Swarm Tutorial
+## Docker Swarm Section

-Develop a tutorial that deploys a Docker Swarm cluster on a number of ubuntu machines.
+Develop a section that deploys a Docker Swarm cluster on a number of ubuntu machines.
 Note that this may actually be easier as docker and docker swarm are distributed with recent versions of ubuntu.
 Just in case we are providing a link to an effort we found to install docker